material-motion/material-motion/specifications/runtime/performer.md

 **Not configurable**: Performers do not provide direct configuration methods.

-Performers can only be configured by providing them with Plans.
+Performers can only be configured by providing them with plans.

 **Initialize with target**: Performers are initialized with a target.